Painting Vinyl Siding

 Free & Fast Bids

-Vinyl siding also soaks up heat to a great degree.
+Do not paint vinyl siding with a dark paint.
+It will absorb too much heat when the sun strikes it.
+Vinyl siding soaks up the heat to a great degree.
 If it gets too hot, it can buckle and distort.

 This is why many vinyl products are offered in lighter colors.
 Because of this fact, you can actually damage your vinyl siding if you paint it a color that is too dark.

 IMPORTANT TIP: The paint manufacturers highly recommend that you paint the vinyl siding a color that is no darker than the current shade of your vinyl siding.

 Should I Paint My Siding With a Similar Color Shade?